 The Mayacamas Vineyards property is a whopping 475 acres.
 But only 50 acres are cultivated with vines.
 The vineyard has various elevations ranging from 1,800 to 2,400.
 The Mayacamas Vineyards are located not far from Sonoma, at the peak of Mt.
 Veeder.
 Perhaps their best parcels are planted in the portion of the vineyards known as the Amphitheater Block.

-Mayacamas Vineyards is famous for their classic style of Cabernet Sauvignon.
+Mayacamas Vineyards is famous for their classic, mountain fruit, style of Cabernet Sauvignon.
 This is their flagship wine.
 The wine is made from 100% Cabernet Sauvignon.
-The property also produces a Chardonnay, “Terraces,” which takes its name from their steep, terraced, vineyard and a they also produce a wine made from 100% Merlot grapes.
+The property also produces a Chardonnay, “Terraces,” which takes its name from their steep, terraced, hillside vineyard and additionally, they also produce their version of a Bordeaux Right Bank look alike wine wine made from 100% Merlot grapes.

 Serving and Decanting Mayacamas with Wine, Food, Pairing Tips

 Mayacamas wines are best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages of their red wine can be decanted for 1-3 hours, depending on the character of the vintage.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.